Labs64/netlicensing.io/_posts/2020-11-18-onboard-users-using-interactive-product-tours-with-guidechimp.md

 Now you need to define guided tour steps using the elements data we prepared and collected in the previous section.
 GuideChimp supports [two ways](https://github.com/Labs64/GuideChimp/wiki/Configure#step-definition){:target="_blank"}{:rel="noopener nofollow"} of how the tour steps can be defined: *HTML Attributes* and *JavaScript Object*.

-In this tutorial we will be using JS method.ö
+In this tutorial we will be using JS method.

-Create `tourGuideChimp` JS variable and assign an array of the steps:
+Create `tourGuideChimp` JS variable and assign an array, where each element defines one step:
 ```javascript
 var tourGuideChimp = [
     {